TechnicalPursuit/TIBET/doc/markdown/tibet-test.1.md

 Runs unit, functional, and/or integration tests on your application.

-If the `--karma` flag is true (the default), `tibet test` checks to see if the `karma-tibet` testing module and `karma` have been installed in your project.
+If the `--karma` flag is true, `tibet test` checks to see if the `karma-tibet` testing module and `karma` have been installed in your project.
 If so the command delegates to `karma start` to run your tests.

-If `karma` isn't installed `phantomjs` is checked and tests will run in the context of `phantomjs` if found.
-You can force PhantomJS use by using `--no-karma` on the command line.
+If `karma` isn't installed or the `--karma` flag is false (the default) `phantomjs` is checked and tests will run in the context of `phantomjs` if found.

 In both cases (karma or phantom) you can specify a particular test target object or test suite to run as the first argument to the command.
 If you need to